Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/pic/README.md

 1. **Design Generation**: Use the MCP server to create initial designs
 2. **Local Execution**: Run generated code with GDSFactory
 3. **Simulation**: Use `simulate_circuit` to generate wavelength sweeps and notebook results
+4. **Optimization**: Use `optimize_circuit` to refine the circuit code and parameters based on formalized design constraints

 ---